matrixpsk/awesome-radio/README.md

 A curated list of awesome radio resources.
 Inspired by awesome-*.

-I recently pulled out my CB radio and installed it in my truck.
-This inspired me to create an open source repository of all the radio related resources I found helpful and my notes on the subject.

 This project is aimed at hackers who enjoy all aspects of radio communication.
 While a lot of this technology isn't usable by citizens and is heavily regulated by the FCC, just knowing anything about it is special.
 I've been interested in